 Moreover, vegan brands, like Daiya, are being proactive and advertising their cheesecakes and cream cheeses as Cheezecake and Cream Cheeze.

 Indeed, consumer trends change – studies reveal that most vegetarians lapse after just a year.
 As millennials became the primary demographic in America, everyone thought the demise of McDonald’s was nigh in favor of healthier alternatives.
 But we all deduced wrong.
 Instead, the home of the Quarter-Pounder, Big Mac, and delicious fries is witnessing the best of times, not the worst.

 Perhaps imbibing tofu burgers, hot dogs produced from wheat, and coconut ice cream is a fad.
 Whatever the case might be, the meat industry is petrified of future diets.

 When shoppers purchase a carton of cashew milk or even a container of goat’s milk sour cream, they are not doing so because they think it comes from a cow.
 Patrons are not ordering a vegetarian burger with the idea that it is sourced on a farm and derived from a harmed animal.
 And, the companies that manufacture these products are not trying to manipulate customers.
 Consumers know better.
 So, let’s abandon the mendacity and be candid: Veganism is taking a bite out of the meat industry’s market share and beef and dairy representatives are trying to use the government to stifle competition.

 Akin to when former President George W. Bush said man and fish can co-exist, so too can the meat and vegan industries.
-Who would want vegan advocates to propose an idiotic sin tax on meat?We value your comments!
-Please weigh in on our comment section below.
+Who would want vegan advocates to propose an idiotic sin tax on meat?Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com